peytondodd/cannabiskingdom/README.md

-# Cannabis Kingdom v1.2.1
+# Cannabis Kingdom v1.2.1 (mod for Tropico 5)
 by EthanMC

 ## Requirements
 1. Mod Loader 2.4 by DarthPresidente
 2. DrugTrade 2.00 by DarthPresidente
 3. *Resource Manager 3.1 OR *Resource Manager 4.0 Test Version by DarthPresidente
 4. Place contents of this .zip file into your Tropico 5 folder to maintain file structure.
 (The README.txt file you're currently reading does not need to be moved)
 5. A fresh game save
 /* = Highly recommended, but not required for fuctionality

 ## Change Log